ICESI-PI1/icesi-filantrop-a-equipo-3/docs/backlog/user_stories.md

   ![US.4](https://github.com/ICESI-PI1/icesi-filantrop-a-equipo-3/blob/master/docs/img/4.png)

-- **User Story 5 - Donor Registration:**
+- **User Story 5 - See all students:**
   Estimation: $8$

-  As an administrator of the system, I want to be able to register the information of new donors, including their full name, contact information, history of previous donations, and donation preferences, to maintain an updated record of available donors.
+  As an user of the system, I want to be able to see listed all the students in a single page, where each student is a row, in order to see information about all of them and select one and see his particular information.

   ![US.5](https://github.com/ICESI-PI1/icesi-filantrop-a-equipo-3/blob/master/docs/img/5.png)